nfd/sota/README.md

 This is a reimplementation, in C, of the classic Amiga demo State Of The Art, by Spaceballs: http://www.pouet.net/prod.php?which=99

-**Work in progress:** Only the first minute or so of the demo is complete.
-Contributions appreciated!
+**Work in progress:** It is a complete reimplementation, but the timing is off in parts.

 The code is new, but it uses the demo's original graphics, animation, and sounds.